We're an affiliate

 Now, some people do prefer outdoor cycling and prefer cycling for longer periods of time.

-By cycling for longer you can burn off a great number of calories that equates to a 45-minute or 1 hour spin class.
+By cycling for longer you can burn off a great number of calories that equates to a 45-minute or 1 hour indoor cycling class.

 It’s really what you feel is best for you!